vigna/epserde-rs/README.md

 Deep-copy types instead are serialized and deserialized recursively, field by field.
 The basic idea in ε-serde is that *if a field has a type that is a parameter, during ε-copy deserialization the type will be replaced with its deserialization type*.
 Since this happens recursively, replacement can happen at any depth level.
+For example, a `Vec<Vec<Vec<usize>>>` will be deserialized as a `Vec<Vec<&[usize]>>`

-A good example is the `CompactArray` structure from `sux-rs`, which exposes an array of fields of fixed bit with using (usually) a `Vec<usize>` as backend.
+This approach makes it possible to write ε-serde-aware structures that hide completely from the user the substitution.
+A good example is the `CompactArray` structure from [`sux-rs`](http://crates.io/sux/), which exposes an array of fields of fixed bit width using (usually) a `Vec<usize>` as backend.
 If you have your own struct and one of the fields is of type `A`, when serializing your struct with `A` equal to `CompactArray<Vec<usize>>`, upon deserialization you will get a version of your struct with `CompactArray<&[usize]>`.
-All this will happen under the hood because `CompactArray` is ε-serde-aware, and in fact you will not even notice the difference.
+All this will happen under the hood because `CompactArray` is ε-serde-aware, and in fact you will not even notice the difference, because you will access the same methods of `CompactArray` before and after.

 # Derived and hand-made implementation